unification-com/xfund-router/README.md

 ![sc unit tests](https://github.com/unification-com/xfund-router/actions/workflows/test-contracts.yml/badge.svg)
 [![Latest go-ooo Release](https://img.shields.io/github/v/release/unification-com/xfund-router?display_name=tag)](https://github.com/unification-com/xfund-router/releases/latest)

-A suite of smart contracts to enable price data from external sources (such as Finchains.io, or supported DEXs) to be included in your smart contracts.
+A suite of smart contracts to enable price data from supported DEXs to be included in your smart contracts.
 The suite comprises of:

 1) A deployed Router smart contract.
 This facilitates receiving and forwarding data requests, between Consumers and Providers, in addition to processing xFUND payments for data provision.